-As a former logging colony (see p.
+Transportation The most common forms of transportation are foot, bicycle, and motorcycle.
+Since, few Belizeans have a privately-owned vehicle, they instead rely on taxis and socalled "dollar vans" that run on fixed routes and cost BZ\$1 per ride (see p.
+5 of Economics and Resources).
+For intercity travel, Belizeans depend on a network of private buses linking larger towns.
+Services range from repurposed American school buses to luxurious air-conditioned coaches.
+Small commuter airlines linking Belize's larger communities and tourist areas are popular among visitors and some residents.
+Roadways As a former logging colony (see p.
 1 of Economics and Technology), Belize's transportation infrastructure traditionally focused on rivers.
 Today, the country still lacks an extensive road network.
 Of Belize's 2,000 mi of roadway, just 18% is paved - the lowest rate in the Latin American and Caribbean region.
 Belize's 1st paved road was the Northern Highway connecting Belize City to the Mexican border.
 Other major roadways include the Western Highway, connecting Belize City to Guatemala via the capital Belmopan, the Hummingbird Highway, connecting Belmopan to the coastal town of Dangriga, and the Southern Highway, connecting Dangriga to Punta Gorda in the South.
 Since 2012, a paved road also connects Punta Gorda to the Guatemalan border in the South.

-Ports and Waterways

-Belize has 239 mi of Caribbean coastline.
+Ports and Waterways Belize has 239 mi of Caribbean coastline.
 Belize City's Port of Belize is the country's largest and primary port.
 It and Placencia in the South service cruise ships.
 Other ports serve specialized functions, such as Big Creek Port (banana exports) and Commerce Bight Port (citrus fruit exports).
 Belize also has about 512 mi of inland waterways navigable by small crafts.
-Since Belize allows foreigners to register their ships (a practice known as "flag of convenience"), it has the world's 29th largest merchant marine fleet, consisting of 786 ships (Photo: A vehicle ferry across the Mopan River in western Belize).
+Since Belize allows foreigners to register their ships (a practice known as "flag of convenience"), it has the world's 31st largest merchant marine fleet, consisting of 817 ships.

-Airways

-Of Belize's 47 airports, 6 have paved runways.
+Airways Of Belize's 47 airports, 6 have paved runways.
 The largest airport is Philip S.W.
-Goldson International

-Airport located near Belize City and serviced by major North American and Latin American carriers.
+Goldson International Airport located near Belize City and serviced by major North American and Latin American carriers.
 Local airlines Maya Island Air and Tropic Air provide for inland flights.